icgc-dcc/dcc-etl/dcc-etl-exporter/README.md

 Pig Configurations
 ----
 Since Pig included in CDH has jars that has a version of Guava that conflicts with the one that is used by the exporter, it is currently built by the exporter developer and uploaded to Artifactory.
 The exporter will bundled Pig from the artifactory into the distribution.
+The bundled pig can be found under lib/pig of the distribution.

 Exporter Configurations
 ----